Paratroopers at the Western Wall

 Prior to taking the photograph, Israeli photographer and photojournalist Rubinger had been at el-Arish on the Sinai Peninsula when he heard a rumor that something big was going to happen in Jerusalem.
 He hopped aboard a helicopter ferrying wounded soldiers to Beersheba, although he did not know its destination at the time.
 His car happened to be there, and he drove the rest of the way, at one point asking a hitchhiking soldier he had picked up to drive because he was too sleepy.
 He arrived in the Old City and after visiting quickly with his family, made his way to the Wall.
-The space between the Wall and the buildings in front of it was very narrow, so he lay down to get a shot of the Wall itself, when the paratroopers walked by and he took several shots of them.
+The space between the Wall and the buildings in front of it was very narrow, so he laid down to get a shot of the Wall itself, when the paratroopers walked by and he took several shots of them.

 Twenty minutes later, IDF Chief Rabbi Shlomo Goren arrived on scene with a shofar and a Torah scroll, whereupon Goren was hoisted upon the shoulders of the soldiers.
 It was an emotional scene and Rubinger by far preferred that one, though his wife Anni told him "the one of the three soldiers" was better.